Littlewoods Pools building: Operational history

 Littlewoods was a football pools company founded by John Moores in 1923.
 The company rapidly expanded throughout the 1930s, and the Littlewoods Pools building, opened in 1938, was purpose-built to provide more space for its operations.
-Designed in the Art Deco style, probably by Scottish architect Gerald de Courcy Fraser, the building is an imposing white-rendered structure consisting of a central clock tower and two long wings terminated by pavilions.
+Designed in the Art Deco style, by architect Gerald de Courcy Fraser, the building is an imposing white-rendered structure consisting of a central clock tower and two long wings terminated by pavilions.

 In September 1939, immediately after the outbreak of World War II, the building was requisitioned by the government, becoming the home of the postal censorship department.
 Its printing presses were also used to print National Registration forms.
 Later in the war, the building was put to various other uses, including the manufacture of floors for Halifax bombers.
 In November 1945, the building was handed over to the war casualties department, and was finally released to Littlewoods the following year.

 Littlewoods Pools continued to operate out of the building until November 1994, at which time the site was closed and its staff redeployed or made redundant.
 This was concurrent with the launch of the National Lottery, which immediately became a major rival to the pools industry; the closure of the Edge Lane site was carried out in anticipation of reduced profits as a result of this new competition.